"If you want your children to improve, let them overhear the nice things you say about them to others." – Haim Ginott

 They believe it.

-Even if they don't show it, even if they act like they don't care, on some level our children believe everything we say.
+Even if they don't show it, even if they act like they don't care, on some level our children believe everything we say about them.

 Our words don't have to be perfect.
-But what if we practiced these four habits?
+But what we believe will eventually come out of our mouths.
+So what if we practiced these four habits?

 1. Empower your child by seeing her best self.

-that these are specific observations about what your child is actually doing, rather than global pronouncements like "You're smart" which aren't provable,
+Notice that these are specific observations about what your child is actually doing, rather than global pronouncements like "You're smart," which

 2. Empower your child by problem-solving instead of labeling.